cwfergus/failureproject/README.txt

 Failure List
 Cameron Ferguson
-last updated: 4/15/15
+last updated: 6/3/15
-Version: 0.1.7.0
+Version: 0.1.8.0
 ---------------------------------------------------
 Most Recent UPDATE:
-Added a graphing to the Instrument Analysis.
-A new script provides a pdf file that shows failure rate for each machine split out by machine class, all over time.
-Which is why Synthesis Start Date must now be included as an export field.
+Script now works interactively asking a user to select the raw filemaker export file and then to select the folder they want the data to be saved.

 ----------------------------------------------------
 Script Summary